OGGM/oggm/docs/pitfalls.rst

 `this blog post about g2ti <https://oggm.org/2018/05/21/g2ti/>`_ for an example).
 At the global scale, a value in the range of [1.1-1.5] times the default value gives volume estimates close to [Farinotti_etal_2019]_.
-At regional scale, these values can differ, with a value closer to a factor 3 e.g. for the Alps.
-Note that this depends on other variables as well, such as our estimates of solid precipitation amounts (i.e: mass turnover).
+At regional scale, these values can differ, with a value closer to a factor 3, for example for the Alps.
+Note that this depends on other variables as well, such as our estimates of solid precipitation amounts (i.e mass turnover).
 This makes things complicated, as regions with overestimated solid precipitation can be compensated by a higher :math:`A`, and the other way around.

-Finally, note that a change in :math:`A` has a very strong influence for values close to the default value, but this influences reduces to the power of 1/5 for large values of A (in other words, there is a big difference between values of 1 to 1.3 times the default :math:`A`, but a comparatively small difference for values between 3 to 5 times the
+Finally, note that a change in :math:`A` has a very strong influence for values close to the default value, but this influence reduces to the power of 1/5 for large values of A (in other words, there is a big difference between values of 1 to 1.3 times the default :math:`A`, but a comparatively small difference for values between 3 to 5 times the